Pittsburgh Public Schools Superintendent Proposes Plan To Close 7 Schools And 6 Buildings

 The earliest the school board could vote on the proposed plan is May 26.

-“Tomorrow, the Board will be asked to open the public commentary period at a Special Legislative Meeting, beginning at 5:30 PM,” Monday’s release said.
+The board will be asked to open the public commentary period at a Special Legislative Meeting, beginning at 5:30 PM on Tuesday night.

 “Should the Board vote to open the public commentary period tomorrow, the District will develop an aggressive schedule with multiple opportunities for input regarding this evening’s recommendations,” the release added.